Psychotherapy and Psychoanalysis

 Psychotherapy in Vienna

-Vienna is special for many reasons – one of them certainly being the fact that psychotherapy originated in this city, where Dr. Sigmund Freud founded the very first psychotherapeutic method – psychoanalysis.
+Vienna is special for many reasons – one of them certainly being the fact that psychotherapy originated in this city, where Dr. Sigmund Freud founded the first psychotherapeutic method: psychoanalysis.

-Maintaining the tradition, Austria holds a high standard in the quality of psychotherapeutic treatment that is offered.
-Regulated by Federal Law, every licensed psychotherapist is required to complete an extensive theoretical education, practical, and personal work (regardless of other obtained (university) degrees).
-In addition, concurrent with the dynamic of globalization, a particular focus is placed on the culturally sensitive approach that is suitable for various nationalities and offered in different languages.
+Maintaining this tradition, Austria upholds high standards in the quality of psychotherapeutic care.
+Regulated by federal law, every licensed psychotherapist is required to complete extensive theoretical training, practical experience, and personal therapeutic work – regardless of any other academic (university) degrees obtained.
+In addition, in response to the dynamics of globalization, particular emphasis is also placed on a culturally sensitive approach that accommodates people of various nationalities and is offered in multiple languages.

 Psychoanalysis in Vienna

-When psychoanalysis was founded in Vienna, it completely changed the way we view the human mind.
-One of the main postulates is that the mind is governed by the processes that are not (immediately) accessible to our conscious – that is, the mind is predominately ruled by the unconscious.
-The idea of the unconscious is well exemplified by the comment people sometimes make,
+When psychoanalysis was founded in Vienna, it profoundly transformed our understanding of the human mind.
+One of its central postulates is that the mind is governed by processes that are not immediately accessible to consciousness – more precisely, the mind is predominantly shaped by unconscious dynamics.
+This idea is well illustrated by the remarks people often make:

-‘I do not want to do/feel this.
-(Intellectually) I know I should not be feeling (e.g., depressed, anxious, worried, et cetera), but I cannot help (control) it.’
+‘I do not want to feel this way.
+Intellectually, I know I should not be feeling or doing this – for example, feeling depressed, anxious, worried, or overthinking – but I cannot help it; I cannot control it.’

-That which cannot be controlled (by the intellect or conscious will), is what the psychoanalytic treatment is aiming to discover.
+It is precisely that which cannot be controlled by intellect or conscious will that psychoanalytic treatment seeks to understand.

 There are many myths and misconceptions about psychoanalysis.
-The two most frequently encountered relate to the idea that psychoanalytic treatment only involves ‘talking about the past or childhood’; the second is that it ‘has to last for a long time’ – before any improvement occurs.
+Two of the most common are the beliefs that it consists solely of ‘talking about the past or childhood,’ or that it ‘must continue for a long time’ before any improvement can occur.